-The Springfield Thunderbirds, a proud pillar of Springfield’s community, announced on Wednesday the formation of the T-Birds Foundation, a 501(c)(3) public charity that will serve to benefit causes in Springfield and surrounding Pioneer Valley communities.
+In 2018, the Springfield Thunderbirds, a proud pillar of Springfield’s community, announced the formation of the T-Birds Foundation, a 501(c)(3) public charity that will serve to benefit causes in Springfield and surrounding Pioneer Valley communities.

 The mission of the T-Birds Foundation is to serve the Springfield community and the Pioneer Valley beyond every win and loss through a focus on providing and supporting initiatives in the areas of health and wellness, youth enrichment, and civil service.
 Inquiries may be made to [email protected].